Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The entire corridor will be evaluated as one system, and recommendations could include opportunities to consolidate, relocate, or remove access as land use patterns change, identify alternate routes and opportunities to preserve the function of US 14, and potential improvements that address intersection safety and operations.
 By using a system approach, recommendations can be implemented in stages as needs arise.

-once all of the recommendations are implemented, they will function well together because they are developed collaboratively.
+In addition, once all of the recommendations are implemented, they will function well together because they are developed collaboratively.

 Will the study recommend adding more lanes or bypasses?